 Where will you keep them until then?
 Have you got somewhere outside which you can keep warm?
 Or will you have to keep them in your house?
 And if so, do you really mind your lovely house smelling of chicken poop?

 Because trust me, as chicks start to grow, they smell.
 A lot.

 Does it worry you if the bathroom you thought would be a nice, warm place for your chick-babies becomes a place you don't want to look at?

-It was a scene of devastation - and as I pointed out earlier, in the in the video, I cleaned this place.
+Look at that video.
+My bathroom was a scene of devastation - and as I pointed out, I cleaned this place.
 Every.
 Single.
 Day.